Some links in this post may be affiliate links, meaning we earn a commission on any purchases you make using the link at no cost to you.

 The biggest advantage of chickpeas?
 They provide you the peace of mind that you are just a few minutes away from a healthy meal.

 This guide will help you learn everything you need to know so you can master chickpeas.
 You’ll gain the confidence that you can whip up a 5-minute meal as long as you have some chickpeas in the kitchen.

 Let’s address the elephant in the room: Are chickpeas the same as garbanzo beans?

 Yes, chickpeas and garbanzo beans are the same thing.

 The term chickpea comes from the Latin word: cicer.
 Over time, the name for chickpeas evolved from cicer to what we say today in most of the world: chickpeas.

 However, Spanish bean eaters use the word “garbanzo” to call the same bean.
 This term dates back to the 1750s in the Basque region of northern Spain.
 The term stuck with cuisine coming out of that region and is still used today in some parts of the world.

 Now that we have the chickpea vs. garbanzo debate settled (they’re the same thing), I will use the word “chickpea” in the rest of this guide.

-Chickpeas are in the legume plant family.
-They are the seed (or “pulse”) of the legume plant that produces them.
+The chickpea plant is in the legume family.
+Chickpeas are the seed (or “pulse”) of the legume plant that produces them.
 They have been around for hundreds of thousands of years with the earliest human recordings dating to over 9,000 years ago in France.

 Today, India produces over 50% of the world’s chickpea supply.
 Chickpeas are a staple ingredient in Mediterranean, Indian, and Middle Eastern cuisines because of their versatility, nutritional benefits and availability.